mcdonc/web3/web3.rst

         rv = application(environ)
         if hasattr(rv, '__call__'):
-            raise TypeError('This webserver does not support asyncronous ' 'responses.')
+            raise TypeError('This webserver does not support asynchronous ' 'responses.')
         body, status, headers = rv